Neurology Systems

 What causes synesthesia?

-The exact cause of synesthesia is not fully understood, but it is believed to involve increased connectivity or cross-activation between different areas of the brain.
-Genetics may play a role, as synesthesia can run in families.
+The exact cause of synesthesia is not fully understood, but it is believed to involve enhanced connectivity between sensory regions in the brain.
+Genetic factors may also play a role, as synesthesia often runs in families.

 How is synesthesia diagnosed?